Giovanni Bucaro: Manager

-After spells as assistant manager at both Ascoli and Salernitana Bucaro began his first venture into management with Campobello in Serie D for the 2006–07 season, and then with Pomigliano.
+After spells as assistant manager at both Ascoli and Salernitana, Bucaro began his first venture into management with Campobello in Serie D for the 2006–07 season, and then with Pomigliano.
 His success with Pomigliano saw him move up a division to manage Manfredonia in the 3rd tier of Italian football.
-He helped Manfredonia to avoid relegation and this caught the attention of Juventus who invited him to join them as youth team coach for the 2010-2011 season.
+He helped Manfredonia avoid relegation, which caught the attention of Juventus, who invited him to join them as youth team coach for the 2010-2011 season.
 After spending a year at Juventus he joined Avellino as first team coach in August.

 On 21 July 2012 Giovanni Bucaro was announced as the new manager of Sorrento.
 He was presented to the press and stated that he hoped to emulate his one time manager Zeman in his new role as Sorrento coach.
 The 2012-2013 season began with a goalless draw against Gubbio and caused Bucaro to immediately lament the lack of a decent striker to help Sorrento's cause.
 He was sacked in January 2013 due to poor results.

-In July 2014 he was named head coach of newly promoted Lega Pro club Savoia.
-He was however dismissed on 28 October 2014 due to poor results.
+In July 2014, he was named head coach of the newly promoted Lega Pro club Savoia.
+He was, however, dismissed on 28 October 2014 due to poor results.

-In April 2016 he was named new head coach of Arezzo to replace Ezio Capuano for the last three remaining games of the 2015–16 Lega Pro; his contract was not extended and he left by the end of the season.
+In April 2016, he was named the new head coach of Arezzo to replace Ezio Capuano for the last three remaining games of the 2015–16 Lega Pro; his contract was not extended and he left by the end of the season.

 He was successively hired as Avellino manager for the club's 2018–19 Serie D campaign, which ended with promotion to Serie C after winning a promotion playoff to Lanusei, as well as the nationwide Serie D championship title.
-He left Avellino on 24 July 2019 amid uncertainty regarding the future of the club.
+He left Avellino on 24 July 2019 amid uncertainty regarding the club's future.

 On 25 October 2019, he was hired by Serie C club Sicula Leonzio until the end of the 2019–20 season.
 He was dismissed by Sicula Leonzio on 13 January 2020, after the club won just once in 10 games under his helm.

 For the 2020–21 season, he was hired by Bisceglie.
 Bisceglie won 2 out of the first 3 games under him.
 However, on 1 February 2021, he was dismissed by Bisceglie, after only winning once and gaining 9 points in the next 17 games under his helm.
 He was called back in charge of Bisceglie just a couple months later, on 6 April, until the end of the season.

 On 27 February 2023, he rejoined his former coach Zdeněk Zeman as his assistant at Pescara.
+On 21 February 2024, following Zeman's resignations for health reasons, Bucaro was promoted new head coach of Pescara for the remainder of the season.
+His debut on 24 February 2024 was marked by a 1-0 home win over Lucchese.
+He left the club on 16 March 2024, after a negative string of results during his short stay in charge of the first team.